 Spread the word.

-Share your wedding website address in your save-the-date cards or via email to your guests.
+Share your website address in your save-the-date cards or via email to your wedding guests.
 Make sure your close family members and wedding party know about your website so that they can refer guests to it if any questions should arise.
+We don't recommend including a link to your wedding website on your social media, though—unless you've invited all of your followers to your big day!

 Keep it updated.

 One of the most important parts of creating a wedding website is making sure it stays updated throughout your engagement.
-If details change, be sure to add them to the site and notify your guests.
-You can even add information and details about your honeymoon, and use your wedding website to share photos from your big day!
+If wedding details change, be sure to add them to the site and notify everyone on your guest list.
+You can even add information and details about your honeymoon, and use your website to share photos from your wedding day!
 Remember, the more up-to-date your wedding website is, the more helpful it will be to your guests!

 Disclosure: This post contains affiliate links, some of which may be sponsored by paying vendors.